Compile Heart: Projects

 Compile Heart has announced a project titled Galapagos RPG, that aims to create new RPGs with a Japanese style, aimed towards Japanese gamers.
-The first game from this project is a "Fantasy RPG" with a dark tone called Fairy Fencer F for the PlayStation 3 followed respectively by Omega Quintet, Fairy Fencer F: Advent Dark Force, Death end re;Quest, Dragon Star Varnir, Arc of Alchemist, and Death end re;Quest 2 for the PlayStation 4.
+The first game from this project is a "Fantasy RPG" with a dark tone called Fairy Fencer F for the PlayStation 3 followed respectively by Omega Quintet, Fairy Fencer F: Advent Dark Force, Death end re;Quest, Dragon Star Varnir, Arc of Alchemist, and Death end re;Quest 2 for the PlayStation 4, Fairy Fencer F: Refrain Chord, and Death end re;Quest: Code Z for the PlayStation 5.